 You have been unemployed for quite some time and decide to lie on the resume by exaggerating your experiences, altering your actual job titles to read differently, removing dates from older jobs, leaving the dates of your most recent employer as (still presently working) even though you were laid off, eliminating jobs altogether, or even worse – including degrees from colleges that you never earned.
 Keep in mind that employers try to verify EVERYTHING before hiring you and it is very likely they will find out one way or the other.
 Not only are some of these tactics unethical and could get you fired down the road, but it is considered fraudulent and could hold some legal ramifications in certain situations.
 While it is unlikely someone could get jail time for lying on a resume, civil damages could arise if something happens at the job that causes harm to the business or a client of the business and they later find out you lied about your credentials on the resume.
 To put this into a more simple perspective, just don’t do it!

 Scenario #2 – Being Truthful on Your Resume:

 You are still unemployed after several months of hiring-manger rejection and job turndowns, but not selling your soul to the Devil is more important than deceiving your way into a new career.
-While this might subject yourself to some hard times ahead in the short term, the long-term benefits will be far greater because when you do get the job, you won’t get fired for lying!
-Yes, recruiters may be telling you over and over again that you are over qualified.
+While this might subject you to some hard times ahead in the short term, the long-term benefits will be far greater because when you do get the job, you won’t get fired for lying!
+Yes, recruiters may be telling you over and over again that you are overqualified.
 However, this should not deter you from your better moral judgment.
-Instead, their discouraging words should motivate you to start targeting jobs where your qualifications balance with the level of requirements and set your sights a little hire.
-Doing this will not only help you find a more stable career path, but it will increase your chances at gaining a higher salary.
+Instead, their discouraging words should motivate you to start targeting jobs where your qualifications balance with the level of requirements and set your sights a little higher.
+Doing this will not only help you find a more stable career path, but it will increase your chances of gaining a higher salary.